 Many operating systems came before and after Symbian too, but the iOS and Android operating systems remain undisputed to date.
 Because of their vast usage all across the globe, business owners find making their mobile applications for the iOS and Android operating systems a perfect business-oriented strategy.

-In recent times, mostly project owners tend to choose cross-platform development over native Android and native iOS development for their mobile applications.
-Have you ever heard of Instagram, Pinterest, Airbnb, Facebook, uber, SoundCloud, etc.?
+In recent times, most project owners tend to choose cross-platform development over native Android and native iOS development for their mobile applications.
+Have you ever heard of Instagram, Pinterest, Airbnb, Facebook, Uber, SoundCloud, etc.?
 They are all either entirely or partially rewritten on React Native.

 So, React Native allows the making of mobile applications that function efficiently on both the operating systems while native development, on the other hand, produces such mobile apps that are specific for either the iOS or the Android operating systems.